Take Control of Your Acne!

 A Lust for Lather Can Keep Acne Alive

 Soaps, shampoos, and detergents that make big bubbles are especially detrimental to dry, normal, and even slightly oily skin.
-The problem with bubbles is that they break down lipids, ceramides, and cholesterol in the outermost layer of skin.
-This irritates the skin, opening tiny pathways for infection (usually not the organisms that cause acne, however).
+The problem with bubbles is that they break down lipids2, ceramides, and cholesterol in the outermost layer of skin.
+This irritates the skin3, opening tiny pathways for infection (usually not the organisms that cause acne, however).
 Inflammation swells the skin, strangling pores and trapping oil and acne bcteria inside.

 When you apply a cleanser to your face, it should only form small bubbles.
 The bubbles don’t get rid of oil and dirt.
 They just irritate the skin.
 Even if your cleanser makes no bubbles at all, it may be doing a very good job of cleansing your face.